brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 	![Opening up **TCP Port 1433**](Images/image029.jpg?raw=true)

 	_Opening up **TCP Port 1433**_
+<a name="GettingStartedTask1"></a>

+#### Task 5 – Enabling Connections by Configuring Windows Firewall ####

+Inbound rules explicitly allow, or explicitly block, inbound network traffic that matches the criteria in the rule.

+For example, you can configure a rule to explicitly allow traffic secured by IPsec for Remote Desktop through the firewall, but block the same traffic if it is not secured by IPsec.

+When Windows is first installed, all unsolicited inbound traffic is blocked.

+To allow a certain type of unsolicited inbound traffic, you must create an inbound rule that describes that traffic.
+For example, if you want to run a Web server, then you must create a rule that allows unsolicited inbound network traffic on TCP port 1433.

 1. From the **Start** menu, choose **Windows Firewall with Advanced...**.